GitLab FI

 GitLab Pages is a service that allows users to generate static pages directly from the repository.
 It is an ideal solution for

-- project or subject website,
+- project or course web pages,

 - application documentation,